michaljerabek/Crown-Control/README.md

 ### Turn: CSS Filters

 If the cursor(s) is on a filter definition, you can change these functions: brightness, contrast, saturate, hue-rotate, opacity and blur.
-The cursor has to be on non-number/non-color part of the definition.
+The cursor has to be on non-number/non-color part of the definition and the definition must be on one line.
 Functions that are not used will be added to the end of the definition.

 Available options: